-What is the Fall Sale Program?
+What is the Fall Product Program?
 Why should my girl/troop participate?

-The Girl Scouts of Colorado Fall Sale Program is a great way for troops (both new and existing) to earn startup money for the year or get one step closer to reaching their next goal.
+The Girl Scouts of Colorado Fall Product Program is a great way for troops (both new and existing) to earn startup money for the year or get one step closer to reaching their next goal.
 It is less involved than the Girl Scout Cookie Program because girls can choose to do the entire sale online or go door-to-door and there is no inventory during the sale to manage.
 All troops receive 13% of their magazine orders as troop proceeds, plus $1/item for nuts and chocolates.
-Most importantly, the Fall Sale Program helps girls learn the 5 Skills: Goal Setting, Decision Making, Money Management, People Skills, and Business Ethics.
+Most importantly, the Fall Product Program helps girls learn the 5 Skills: goal-setting, decision making, money management, people skills, and business ethics.

 When is it?

-What types of products do girls sell for the Fall Sale Program?
+What types of products will girls be selling for the 2017 Fall Product Program?

 What constitutes an online sale?

-Direct Ship Sales: A direct ship sale is one in which the customer chooses to have nut and candy products shipped to them directly.
+Direct Ship Sales: A direct ship sale, which can be made through Oct.
+30 using a girl’s personalized online storefront, is one in which the customer chooses to have nut and candy products shipped to them directly.
 This option includes shipping charges.
 Direct ship sales allow customers to choose from all nut and candy items offered by Trophy Nut.

 What types of rewards can girls earn by participating?